cropalato/MergeSentinel/README.md

 ## Contact

-If you have any questions, issues, or suggestions, feel free to open an issue or reach out to your-email@example.com.
+If you have any questions, issues, or suggestions, feel free to open an issue.